kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md

 \(1\) That is owned by the holder;

-\(2\) That has been issued an experimental certificate for operating a light-sport aircraft under §21.191(i) of this chapter; and
+\(2\) That has been issued an experimental certificate for operating a light-sport aircraft under [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.191   Experimental certificates.|§21.191]](i) of this chapter; and

 \(3\) That is in the same class of light-sport-aircraft for which the holder has completed the training specified in paragraph (a)(2)(ii) of this section.

 \(c\) The holder of a repairman certificate (light-sport aircraft) with a maintenance rating may—

-\(1\) Approve and return to service an aircraft that has been issued a special airworthiness certificate in the light-sport category under §21.190 of this chapter, or any part thereof, after performing or inspecting maintenance (to include the annual condition inspection and the 100-hour inspection required by §91.327 of this chapter), preventive maintenance, or an alteration (excluding a major repair or a major alteration on a product produced under an FAA approval);
+\(1\) Approve and return to service an aircraft that has been issued a special airworthiness certificate in the light-sport category under [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.190   Issue of a special airworthiness certificate for a light-sport category aircraft.|§21.190]] of this chapter, or any part thereof, after performing or inspecting maintenance (to include the annual condition inspection and the 100-hour inspection required by [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.327   Aircraft having a special airworthiness certificate in the light-sport category: Operating limitations.|§91.327]] of this chapter), preventive maintenance, or an alteration (excluding a major repair or a major alteration on a product produced under an FAA approval);

-\(2\) Perform the annual condition inspection on a light-sport aircraft that has been issued an experimental certificate for operating a light-sport aircraft under §21.191(i) of this chapter; and
+\(2\) Perform the annual condition inspection on a light-sport aircraft that has been issued an experimental certificate for operating a light-sport aircraft under [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.191   Experimental certificates.|§21.191]](i) of this chapter; and

 \(3\) Only perform maintenance, preventive maintenance, and an alteration on a light-sport aircraft that is in the same class of light-sport aircraft for which the holder has completed the training specified in paragraph (a)(3)(ii) of this section.
 Before performing a major repair, the holder must complete additional training acceptable to the FAA and appropriate to the repair performed.